 While Virginia Beach usually doesn’t see winter temperatures as frigid as those in Chicago, Buffalo or even Boston, we can get ice and snow, which can make driving in winter hazardous.
-Many visitors come during the off-season for the cheaper hotel rates, smaller crowds, tasty fresh seafood, and romantic setting.
-If you're enjoying a winter Virginia Beach vacation, be sure to keep these tips in mind for safety.
+Many visitors come during the off-season for the cheaper hotel rates, smaller crowds, tasty fresh seafood, and a romantic setting.
+If you’re enjoying a winter Virginia Beach vacation, be sure to keep these tips in mind for safety.

 Read below for some safe-driving tips for our colder winter months (from the American Auto Association):

-• Before driving anywhere in your car, place a blanket, a flashlight, roadway flares, gloves, hat, and some food and water in your car’s trunk.
+• Before driving anywhere in your car, place a blanket, a flashlight, roadway flares, gloves, a hat, and some food and water in your car’s trunk.
 You also should have a bright red scarf or handkerchief (more on this in a moment).

 • Make sure you have your car checked out for winter readiness (brakes, tire inflation, windshield wipers, windshield wiper fluid, etc.) to make sure your car is in top shape for winter.

 • Don’t drive when tired.
-This applies to any time of year, but could especially critical during the winter months.
+This applies to any time of year, but could be especially critical during the winter months.

 • Keep your gas tank at least half full at all times in order to avoid your gas line freezing up.

 • If you can, don’t use your parking brake in cold, snowy or rainy weather.